tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 #### install Erlang and Elixir on build server

-NOTE: this step has been automated with Chef now.
+NOTE: this step has been automated with Chef.

 1. <https://groups.google.com/forum/#!topic/elixir-lang-talk/zobme8NvlZ4>